plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 **Cons:**
  - That would have been a lot of work for us
  - Can't easily share testing and building resources from module to module
- - Possible code duplication unless the internal modules become npm package too (more on that in the next section)
+ - Possible code duplication unless the internal modules become npm packages too (more on that in the next section)